Marcellin College Randwick

-Marcellin College Randwick is an independent systemic Roman Catholic single-sex secondary day school for boys, located in Randwick in the Eastern Suburbs of Sydney, New South Wales, Australia.
-Conducted by the Marist Brothers and founded in 1923, Marcellin is a school of the Archdiocese of Sydney, and currently caters for approximately 962 students from Years 7 to 12.
+Marcellin College Randwick is an independent systemic Catholic secondary day school for boys, located in Randwick, a suburb in the Eastern Suburbs of Sydney, New South Wales, Australia.
+Founded by the Marist Brothers in 1923, the college is overseen by the Sydney Catholic Schools of the Archdiocese of Sydney.
+The school currently caters for approximately 960 students from Years 7 to 12.

-The college is affiliated with the Association of Marist Schools of Australia (AMSA) and the Metropolitan Catholic Colleges Sports Association (MCC).
+The college is affiliated with the Association of Marist Schools of Australia (AMSA) and was previously a member of the Metropolitan Catholic Colleges Sports Association (MCC).

 History

 Marist Brothers founded the college as part of the worldwide Congregation of Marist Colleges which began in 1816 under the guidance of the French priest, Marcellin Champagnat SM.

 Archbishop Kelly visited Randwick in 1921, and pressed for the establishment of a school for boys.
 Land became available in Alison Rd and on 4 November 1922 Dr Sheehan laid the first stone which now forms part of the College Wall.
 Dr Cyril Fallon campaigned for funds.
 Br Walstan Curtin was the first headmaster, and welcomed the first students on 29 January 1923.
 Originally the brothers traveled from Darlinghurst and Hunters Hill, until Br Aquinas managed to purchase the house adjoining the college, and then it became the living quarters for the Brothers.
 The Marist Brothers have managed the college ever since.

 The College celebrated its 90 Year Anniversary in 2013 with a range of special events, celebrations & functions.
 A new College Sculpture, named Eternity was erected in 2013 in honour of the college's 90 Year landmark and as part of a major revamp of the college's courtyard.
 It was commissioned and sculpted by sculptor Col Henry.
 It was blessed on 17 May 2013 at the college's 90 Year Gala Dinner.

 In early 2014, major capital works commenced at Marcellin.
 Planning for these works had been underway since late 2011.
 The scope of the works includes: